JamesByers/fireflies_led_controllers/user_manuals/Fireflies_controller_std_v1.md

     * Set to match a different number of LEDs in the string.
 And you can set string lengths for 50, 100, 150 , or 200 LEDs in the string.
       * You can also use this to limit the number of LEDs lit in a longer string.
 For example, if you have a 100 LED string or longer you can set it to 50.
 Only the first 50 LEDs will be lit.
 This can be useful if you want to cover a smaller area than you would with the full longer string.

-To change any of these advanced settings please see the [Advanced Features Guide](./v1_advanced_features.md) for details.
+To change any of these advanced settings please see the [Advanced Features Guide](./v1_advanced_features.md).